|

 An exception is a non-normal condition that your code handles in a catch block.
 A finally block is for clean-up code that you want to happen at the end of method execution whether or not an Exception is thrown.
 Generally speaking, an exception can be thrown during execution of a try block.
 The finally block executes after execution leaves the try block, whether the cause of executing leaving the try block is no Exception was thrown and all the try block code has completed it execution, or an Exception was thrown and execution immediately left the try block.

 Checked exceptions are certain Exceptions that that the compiler expects you, as programmer, to catch.
-These include input/output exceptions (IO Exceptions), NoSuchMethodException, ClassNotFoundException, and others listed in Table 9-3 (p.
+These include input/output exceptions (IO Exception), NoSuchMethodException, ClassNotFoundException, and others listed in Table 9-3 (p.
 355) of the textbook.
-If the method you defined MIGHT throw one of the checked exceptions AND the method does not have a Catch block for that exception, then the method must declare that is capable of throwing the exception:
+If the method you defined MIGHT throw one of the checked exceptions AND the method does not have a catch block for that exception, then the method must declare that is capable of throwing the exception:

 void myMethod() throws NoSuchMethodException { ... }